kovidgoyal/kitty/docs/layouts.rst

 Now you can create horizontal and vertical splits by using :kbd:`F5` and :kbd:`F6`.
 You can move them around using :kbd:`shift+arrow keys` and you can move focus to neighboring windows using :kbd:`ctrl+arrow keys`.
-And you can switch an existing split from horizontal to vertical and vice versa using :kbd:`F7`.
+You can switch an existing split from horizontal to vertical and vice versa using :kbd:`F7`.
 Finally, windows can be resized using :ref:`window_resizing`.

 This layout takes one option, ``split_axis`` that control if new windows